tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 ### I. Choose the correct answer

-1. The voltage barrier of a silicon diode is (approximately)
+1. The barrier potential of a silicon diode is approximately,

 a) 0.7 V b) 0.3V c) 2.0 V d) 2.2V